skrendaskrenduolis/02456_deeplearning_group54/README.md

 Poster available as .pdf in the repo.

-Run `Final_notebook.ipynb` for complete process replication
+Run `FinalNotebook.ipynb` for complete process replication

 Ensure that in the `Evaluation` folder `merge_models.sh` and `run_truthful_predict.sh` have desired/correct paths and env variables for conda environments and huggingface directories